shizunge/endlessh-go/README.md

 ```
 Usage of ./endlessh-go
   -alsologtostderr
-        Log to standard error as well as files
+        log to standard error as well as files
   -config_file string
         Path to configuration file
   -conn_type string